 A student receiving aid shall not have the aid terminated without a semester’s forewarning for sufficient cause.
 Reasons for termination of financial aid shall be placed in the student’s file in writing and a copy given to the student.

-If one of your students complains about your teaching and you cannot resolve the problem yourself, you should consult with the assistant director or the chair.
-If the issue cannot be resolved at that point, you should take the matter to the Graduate School’s grievance process.
+If one of your students complains about your teaching and you cannot resolve the problem yourself, you should consult with the director of Graduate Studies or the chair.
+If the issue cannot be resolved at that point, the department will work with you, perhaps taking the matter to the Graduate School’s grievance process.

-If you have been away from Brown for longer than one year, you are no longer considered actively enrolled in a degree program, and must reapply to be reinstated.
-In order to initiate this process, write a letter to the Associate Dean of the Graduate School, with a copy to the chair.
-Either the chair or a representative will contact you to let you know what steps you must take at that time.
+If you have been away from Brown for longer than one year and have not successfully requested that the leave be extended, you are no longer considered actively enrolled in a degree program, and must reapply to be reinstated.
+In order to initiate this process, write a letter to the Associate Dean of the Graduate School, with a copy to the Director of Graduate Studies.
+Either the Director of Graduate Studies or a representative will contact you to let you know what steps you must take at that time.

 We recommend that you activate your Brown account as soon as you get your Brown ID.
 You can do this at activate.brown.edu.
 If you wish to forward your Brown electronic mail to another account, you can do it immediately after activating your Brown account; however, you will still need your Brown username and password for things like the computer clusters, online grades, registering for classes…

-Graduate students who have been invited to present papers at academic conferences can apply to the Graduate School for up to $500 to cover travel related expenses.
-Only students in their second year (or thereafter) are eligible to apply for this reimbursement.
+Graduate students who have been invited to make presentations at academic conferences can apply to the Graduate School for up to $650 to cover travel related expenses.
 For conference travel reimbursement instructions, visit: Conference Travel-Graduate School

 The Graduate Student International Travel Fund is available to full-time Brown graduate students for assistance in meeting the costs of one professional journey per academic year.
 The travel stipend may be used for a trip to deliver a paper at an international conference.
 The fund is not designed to cover field work.